 Its grandiose towers date from between the 11th and 13th-centuries and though in the earliest times they were built as refuges from rival armies they then started to be constructed as nothing more than a display of power and wealth.
 This turned into a sort of arms race where every noble family of the time simply had to commission their own tower in San Gimignano to be worthy of a place in local high society.
 They once numbered over 70 of which only 14 now remain.

-Of these 14 towers, visitors are only allowed to scale the 54 meter tall Torre Grossa, which, as you can imagine has stunning views over the pale red and orange rooftops below and the rolling Tuscan hills surrounding.
+Of these 14 towers, visitors are only allowed to scale the 54 meter tall Torre Grossa, which, as you can imagine has stunning views over the pale red and orange rooftops below and the rolling Tuscan hills and green countryside that surrounds.